Shopify Product Experience Beyond Checkout

 The DPP Angle: Shopify Brands Are Not Exempt

-There is a persistent misconception among mid-market e-commerce brands that the EU Digital Product Passport is a large-enterprise compliance problem.
+A persistent misconception among mid-market e-commerce brands is that the EU Digital Product Passport is a large-enterprise compliance problem.
 It is not.
+The European Sustainability Products Regulation applies based on product category, not company size.
+Electronics, textiles, batteries, and furniture are already in active implementation phases, with enforcement timelines most mid-market brands are already behind on.

 Building the Business Case Internally